Marina Brogi

 Marina Brogi (born 15 July 1967) is an Italian economist, Full Professor of Banking and Capital Markets at Sapienza University of Rome, author of numerous publications on corporate governance, banking and capital markets.

 Studies

 She studied at Roedean School (Brighton, United Kingdom) and graduated with honors in Economics at Bocconi University under the supervision of Prof. Tancredi Bianchi.
 Afterwards, she completed her economic studies at the London Business School.

-During the university period she was awarded with several prizes and scholarships such as an IBM scholarship for a summer course in computer science, an Erasmus scholarship to finance her studies abroad, the Banca Luino and Varese scholarship and the Prize Ugo La Malfa "Being a European citizen" - university students section.
+During the university period she was awarded several prizes and scholarships such as an IBM scholarship for a summer course in computer science, an Erasmus scholarship to finance her studies abroad, the Banca Luino and Varese scholarship and the Prize Ugo La Malfa "Being a European citizen" - university students section.

 Activities

 Academic career

 She started her academic career as a researcher at Bocconi University, in the Banking field.
 Afterwards, she became Associate Professor of Financial Markets at Sapienza University of Rome and since 2007 she is Full Professor of "International Banking and Capital Markets" and "Disclosure, Governance and Capital Markets".
 In 2011 she was also appointed Deputy Dean of the Faculty of Economics and she maintained the position until 2017.

 She has over twenty years of experience in research and training in banking and finance.
 She gained experience both at graduate and postgraduate level in several European universities and business schools (Bocconi University, Ca' Foscari University of Venice, London Business School, BI Norwegian Business School, Zagreb Business School, SDA Bocconi).